Grant Program Application General Information

 TYPES OF SUPPORT: Although the IEPB wishes to concentrate grants within Illinois, out-of-state grants may be made if matching funds are available and the outcome benefits those in the Illinois equine industry.
 No indirect or overhead costs will be funded.
 IEPB does NOT fund labor costs.

 REVIEW PROCESS: Projects will be reviewed and grants awarded on a competitive basis.
 Technical language used in applications must be translated so that a multi-disciplinary committee may understand the proposals.

-1. Use IEPB research format for research proposals and project format for projects.
+1. Use IEPB Grant Application 2020 format for both research and project format projects.

 1. A final report is due 30 days after termination of the grant period for project grants.
 Research grants require a final report containing an executive summary six months following the end of the grant period.
 Research grant reports must use formats acceptable in appropriate scientific journals.

 2. Quarterly reports of progress are required for research grants and project grants extending six months or more.
 Quarterly reports are due 30 days following the end of the quarter.
 Photographs of project progress are encouraged.

 3. Failure to adhere to the project timeline or failure to submit progress reports on time may result in revocation or repayment of grant funds and will make the grantee ineligible for future grants.

 4. Grantees must agree to on-site inspections of funded projects.